sshchicago/heliadae/README.md

 # HELIADAE

 The sons of H(a)elios.
 Code to run on a Raspberry Pi Zero 2 W for a HAB flight.
 Logs GPS and Radiacode 10X.
-Pi camera optional (untested).

 ## Setup